quang-do-se/spring-cert/10-spring-boot-auto-configuration.md

 - `@ConditionalOnRepositoryType` - Specified type of Spring Data repository has been enabled.
 - `@ConditionalOnSingleCandidate` - Spring bean of specified type (class) contained in bean factory and single candidate can be determined.

+All of them can be applied on Class or Method.

 ----------

 ### What does `@EnableAutoConfiguration` do?